homeup/followupboss-php-api/README.md

 How To Use
 --------
+First, download the package

+`composer require homeup/followupboss-php-api`

-First, add a couple lines to your .env file.
+Then, add a couple lines to your .env file.
 If you don't have one, create and gitignore it

 FUB_KEY=my_fub_key